mattraghu/Spring2023/CPE322/README.md

 CPE 322 Labs
 </h1>
 </center>

 ---

 <center>
-Welcome to my CPE 322 labs!
+Welcome to my CPE 322 lab page!
 This repository contains the labs for the course.
 </center>

 ##